fynv/ScoreDraft/docs/intro_eng.md

 The first thing to do is to import "ScoreDraft"  package, which provides the core Python interfaces of ScoreDraft.

 Most application code will also import the note definitions from the "ScoreDraft.Notes" module.
-In face, the core interface of ScoreDraft does not include any specific definition of musical notes.
-It simply accepts a physical frequency f_ref in Hz as a reference frequency for each **Play Call**, and a  relative frequency f_rel[i], which is just a multiplier, for each note.
-The physical frequency of each f_note[i] can be then calculated by:
+In fact, the core interface of ScoreDraft does not include any specific definition of musical notes.
+It simply accepts a physical frequency **f_ref** in Hz as a reference frequency for each **Play Call**, and a  relative frequency **f_rel[i]**, which is just a multiplier, for each note.
+The physical frequency of each **f_note[i]** can be then calculated by:

 ```
 f_note[i] = f_ref *f_rel[i].